LLNL/b-mpi3/README.md

 ...
 ```

-Note that `_n` was dropped from the method name.
+(Note that `_n` was dropped from the method name because we are using iterator ranges now.)

-Finally, the end of the receiving sequence can be ommited in many cases since the information is contained in the message.
+Finally, the end of the receiving sequence can be ommited in many cases since the information is contained in the message and the correctness can be ensured by the logic of the program.

 ```cpp
 ...